koniz-dev/stream-pulse/docs/architecture/data-flow.md

 ## Overview

-StreamPulse sử dụng kiến trúc data flow phức tạp với multiple data sources và real-time synchronization.
-Tài liệu này mô tả chi tiết cách data di chuyển qua các layers của hệ thống.
+StreamPulse uses a complex data flow architecture with multiple data sources and real-time synchronization.
+This document describes in detail how data moves through the system layers.

 ## Authentication Data Flow